brkicisi/ShellBuilder/README.md

 1. Download RapidWright jars and data from the [Xilinx Github](https://github.com/Xilinx/RapidWright/releases).

    - Skip this step if you already have the correct jars on your computer.
-   - Under version v2018.3.3-beta (6d426bd) download `rapidwright_jars.zip`.
+   - Under version v2019.1.1-beta download `rapidwright_jars.zip` and `rapidwright_data.zip`.
+     - Note: I am not sure if the data zip is needed internally by RapidWright.
+I never reference it explicitly.
-   - Extract zip.
+   - Extract zips.

 1. Link jars to project.